tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - `fetchMangaDetails` is called to update a manga's details from when it was initialized earlier
     - Note: During a backup, only `url` and `title` are stored, and to restore the rest of the manga data the app calls `fetchMangaDetails`, so all fields should be filled in if possible.
 - `fetchChapterList` is called to display the chapter list.
 This should be sorted descending by date.
-- `SManga.initialized` tells the app if it should call `fetchMangaDetails`, if you are overriding `fetchMangaDetails`, make sure to pass it as `true`.
+- `SManga.initialized` tells the app if it should call `fetchMangaDetails`.
+If you are overriding `fetchMangaDetails`, make sure to pass it as `true`.

 #### Chapter